mvolkmann/blog/src/hyperscript.md

 predating the World Wide Web."

 Like HyperTalk, \_hyperscript uses an English-like syntax.
-It emphasizes readability, but may feel more difficult write at first because the syntax is quite different from typical programming languages.
+It emphasizes readability, but may feel more difficult to write at first because the syntax is quite different from typical programming languages.

 \_hyperscript is similar to {% aTargetBlank "https://alpinejs.dev", "Alpine" %}